SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The Cloud Gateway now comes with a new connection tester tool, *ConnectionTester.exe*.
 This tool can be used to validate the network setup and check if all features are available.
 It checks whether the network complies with the requirements for the cloud platform.

-You can find the new tool in the folder `Program files\Skyline Communications\Dataminer CloudGateway\` on each cloud-connected DMA.
+You can find the new tool in the folder `Program files\Skyline Communications\Dataminer CloudGateway\` on a DMA that has the Cloud Gateway installed.
 Simply double-click the executable to run the test, and a console window will show the results.

 #### 18 August 2022 – New feature – Audit and license information added in DCP Admin app [ID_34216]